mirisuzanne/miriamsuzanne/content/2012/07/27/birthday-books.rst

 ==============

 My birthday was on Tuesday,
-and I recieved several fantastic books from fantstic friends.
+and I received several fantastic books from fantastic friends.

 Julie gave me
 "Lighthead_"
 by `Terrance Hayes`_.
-`Toi Derricotte`_ had introduced us to this book durring the
+`Toi Derricotte`_ had introduced us to this book during the
 `Naropa Summer Writing Program`_, and I can't wait to dive in.